krolle08/ArtistLookUp/README.txt

 For example: A more detailed insight into Http responses and handling of them can be seen in MyWebServiceImplementation.java and also the unittest required if implementing new features, can be inspired from Unittests.java.
-But be aware that the library is deprecated, and it is therefore advised to test any code implemented into the api carefully.
+But be aware that the library is deprecated, and it is therefore advised to test any code implemented into the application carefully.
-Furthermore, error due to bad user inputs, resulting in empty or bad responses, could be optimized by handling the problem where they occur, as of now it restarts the whole process.
+Furthermore, performance test may be added to evaluate the performance of the software under various conditions, response times, throughput, and resource utilization, identify bottlenecks.
+Examples: Load testing, stress testing, and endurance testing.
+Also, security test may be relevant depending on the future development of the application.
+Examples: Penetration testing, vulnerability scanning, and injection attacks.
+Existing exception handling may be optimized to handle the exception and correct the error when it occurs, as of now the whole process restarts.